Do you know fatty acids are the basic unit of which macromolecules? Fats are esters of high molecular weight containing

 - IUPAC name of the Glycerol is Propane-1,2,3-triol (or) 1,2,3-trihydroxy propane.

-- Commercial name is Glycerine, which is using in automobile industry as lubricating agent (It reduces friction between two metal bodies).
+- Commercial name is Glycerine, which is using in the automobile industry as lubricating agent (It reduces friction between two metal bodies).

 - The other unsaturated alcohols are Phytol (in chlorophyll) and lycophyll pigments (in Tomato).